ucfopen/Obojobo-Classic/README.md

 # Obojobo
 Obojobo is a Learning Module Management System

-# License
-Obojobo is not open source.
-If you have access to this repository, your license are goverend by the agreement you signed with UCF.

 # Quick Start with Docker
 For local development, testing, and as a reference for the architecture setup, we have a Docker environment to get you up and running quickly.